ndeet/lightning-publisher-wordpress/readme.txt

 Use Alby API for currency rates

 = 1.1.2 =
-Fix issue with empty [lnpaywall] short code not being recognised Remove ECAdapter dependency which has some issues on some hosting setups
+Fix issue with empty [nlpaywall] short code not being recognised Remove ECAdapter dependency which has some issues on some hosting setups

 = 1.1.1 =